 Who is capable of coming up with new product ideas?

-Anyone who buys and uses consumer products, we say!
+Anyone and everyone!
 After hearing yet another one of our inventRight students tell us, “I wish I knew about licensing as a teen!
 I had all these ideas, but I didn’t know what to do with them,” we were inspired to take action.
 We believe aspiring entrepreneurs of all ages should know about licensing, because it’s a fantastic fit for them.
 That’s why we founded inventYES in the fall of 2015: To teach young entrepreneurs about licensing.

 Why is the licensing model a good fit for young entrepreneurs?
 It’s low risk.
 You don’t have to quit your day job to do it.
 You need some money, but not much.
 And if you’re successful at it, you can live and work wherever you want.
 That kind of freedom is priceless!
 In fact, licensing is one of the most accessible ways to begin learning about product development and inventing.
 Frustratingly, licensing isn’t taught in college — and definitely not in high school.
 We’re committed to changing that.
 We want young entrepreneurs everywhere to know that starting a business isn’t the only way to bring their ideas to market.